-(2) Disclosed orally or visually (for instance, during a plant tour, briefing, or demonstration) and identified as proprietary information at the time of the oral or visual disclosure by the Government or a disclosing party.
-The support contractors shall treat all such information as proprietary unless within fifteen (15) days the support contractor coordinates with the Government, through Buyer, or disclosing party to obtain a written version of the proprietary information and determine the extent of the proprietary claims; or i.
-The contractor agrees not to hold the support contractor liable for unauthorized disclosure of proprietary information if it can be demonstrated in written documentation or other competent evidence that the information was:
+(2) Disclosed orally or visually for instance, during a plant tour, briefing, or demonstration) and identified as proprietary information at the time of the oral or visual disclosure by the Government or a disclosing party.
+The support contractors shall treat all such information as proprietary unless within fifteen (15) days the support contractor coordinates with Buyer or disclosing party to obtain a written version of the proprietary information and determine the extent of the proprietary claims; or

-(3) Disclosed by electronic transmission (e.g., facsimile, electronic mail, etc.) in either human readable form or machine readable form, and the contractor marks it electronically as proprietary within the electronic transmissions, such marking to be displayed in human readable form along with any display of the proprietary information; or
+(3) Disclosed by electronic transmission (e.g., facsimile, electronic mail, etc.) in either human readable form or machine readable form, and the contractor marks it electronically as proprietary within the electronic transmissions, such marking to be displayed in human readable form along with any display of the proprietary information; or proprietary information if it can be demonstrated in written documentation or other competent evidence that the information was: